Separation of Variables for a flux tube with an end: Partial light-like limit

-The above scalar operator $O^{ABCD}$ is a superconformal primary state of the $\mathcal{N} = 4$ stress-tensor multiplet, which contains among other states, the stress tensor of the theory.
+The above scalar operator $O^{ABCD}$ is a superconformal primary state of the $\mathcal{N} = 4$ stress-tensor multiplet, which contains among other states, the energy-momentum tensor of the theory.
 So considering the chiral superspace extension, we define echoing \cite{Eden:2011yp},

 with the chiral stress tensor operator\footnote{Instead of using specific components, SU(4) covariance can be achieved by means of auxiliary harmonic variables.}

 built from the superfield